 So when she is expressing her feelings, including her hurt or outrage, here’s what to do:

-** Make a serious, careful effort to understand what she is saying, even if you thinks you already know.
+** Make a serious, careful effort to understand what she is saying, even if you think you already know.
 You have a history in this relationship of listening poorly and assuming the worst, which you can only correct by shutting your mouth and opening your mind.

 ** Respond in a thoughtful, fair way that does not include any insults or put-downs, does not accuse her of bad motives, and does not exaggerate or twist what she has just said.
 Your response, even if you disagree with her, has to demonstrate that you are actually engaging seriously with the points she is making.
 Sentences that begin with “Oh, so what you’re really saying is . . .” are off-limits.
-So are:
+So are the following:

 “You’re just bringing this up because . . .”